Equivalence principle: Definitions

 During the Apollo 15 mission in 1971, astronaut David Scott showed that Galileo was right: acceleration is the same for all bodies subject to gravity on the Moon, even for a hammer and a feather.

 Three main forms of the equivalence principle are in current use: weak (Galilean), Einsteinian, and strong.
 Some proposals also suggest finer divisions or minor alterations.

 Weak equivalence principle

-The weak equivalence principle, also known as the universality of free fall or the Galilean equivalence principle can be stated in many ways.
-The strong equivalence principle, a generalization of the weak equivalence principle, includes astronomic bodies with gravitational self-binding energy.
-Instead, the weak equivalence principle assumes falling bodies are self-bound by non-gravitational forces only (e.g. a stone).
-Either way:
+The weak equivalence principle, also known as the universality of free fall or the Galilean equivalence principle assumes falling bodies are self-bound by non-gravitational forces only (e.g. a stone).
+Some ways to define it include: